Star Wars: The Clone Wars (video game)

 Star Wars: The Clone Wars is a 2002 action game set in the Star Wars universe, developed by Pandemic Studios and published by LucasArts for GameCube, PlayStation 2 and Xbox.
+Additionally, the game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

-A PlayStation Portable version was in development, but was canceled.
-It consists mostly of vehicular combat using clone warships, starfighters, speeder bikes and tanks, as well as missions where players can control Anakin Skywalker, Obi-Wan Kenobi, or Mace Windu on foot.
+It consists mostly of vehicular combat using clone warships, starfighters, speeder bikes and tanks, as well as missions in which players can control Anakin Skywalker, Obi-Wan Kenobi, or Mace Windu on foot.
 The game is set in the Star Wars prequel trilogy era, with the first level encompassing the Battle for Geonosis from Episode II: Attack of the Clones.
 The game also features multiplayer modes for up to four players in splitscreen, or online via Xbox Live for the Xbox.
 The game received mixed reviews from critics.

 Gameplay

 Clone Wars primarily features vehicle-based combat.

 The game is split up into two segments: vehicles and third-person Jedi fighting.
 The single-player campaign is played from the perspective of Jedi Anakin Skywalker, Obi-Wan Kenobi, and Mace Windu, who pilot vehicles and ride animal mounts.
 The vehicle segments involve most vehicles from the Star Wars universe: STAPs, tanks, AATs, AT-XTs, and Republic gunships.
 The controls used involve primary and secondary fire, acceleration and a special ability that changes from vehicle to vehicle.
 The Jedi segments use basic lightsaber slashing and two force powers, which rely on a force power bar, lightsaber throw and force push.
 In all instances it is played from a third-person perspective.

 Multiplayer can be played for up to four players via splitscreen.
 Multiple game modes and levels are included.
 Duel allows two to four players to compete in free-for-all combat.
 Conquest is a team-based mode where players must capture and defend the most zones to win, which would be used in Pandemic Studios' later Star Wars: Battlefront titles.
 Control zone is a King of the hill-type mode where a single zone must be held for the longest amount of time to win.
 The game also featured a survival mode known as Academy.
 A vehicle-based version is played on the planet Thule, while an on-foot version is played in Geonosis' Petranaki Arena from Episode II: Attack of the Clones.
 Here up to four players control their choice of jedi or blaster-carrying characters and defend against waves of enemies.
 After the completion of a set of three rounds, players duel against each other.
 The final player standing receives bonus points, all players are respawned, and then gameplay resumes for another three rounds.
 Xbox Live online play was also available for the Xbox console, and featured additional downloadable levels.
 In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
 Star Wars: The Clone Wars is now playable online again on the replacement Xbox Live servers called Insignia.